-An e-kerosene mandate is a binding policy instrument that makes it compulsory for all jet-fuel on the market to have a certain proportion of e-kerosene ("blending mandate") or a certain reduction in the carbon footprint of the fuel ('GHG intensity target').
+An e-kerosene mandate is a binding policy instrument that makes it compulsory for all jet fuel on the market to have a certain proportion of e-kerosene ("blending mandate") or a certain reduction in the carbon footprint of the fuel ('greenhouse gas (GHG) intensity target').
 Mandates for alternative fuels exist in the road transport sector, however there are issues with how those mandates were developed.
 Indeed, the climate effectiveness of a mandate is determined by the sustainability of the energy sources that it allows.
 Enabling unsustainable sources such as crop-based biofuels creates a cure that is worse than the disease.
-Another closely related problem arises from setting mandates that have too high targets.
+Another closely related problem arises from setting mandates that have targets that are too high.
 While this might seem well intentioned, high targets have the unintended effect of driving the uptake of cheap and unsustainable energy sources to meet the mandated objectives.